 Final thoughts on the Leica M11

-Leica has achieved a lot more with the Leica M11 than I thought was possible.
+Leica has achieved much more with the Leica M11 than I thought possible.
 Not only is it very discrete, but it also remains one of the simplest cameras to use.
 To me, simplicity is one of the most important reasons for buying a Leica M rangefinder.
 Sure AF has its benefits but modern cameras rely on your ability to set it up correctly in the first place.
 More challenging though is that you have to be able to amend the AF settings when presented with different scenarios.
-That’s not needed here with manual focus and when you get to grips with zone focusing there’s nothing like the simplicity of a Leica rangefinder.
+That’s not needed here with manual focus and when you get to grips with zone focusing there’s nothing really like the simplicity of using a rangefinder.

 Check stock and prices [affiliate links]